Captain Universe: Captain Universe of the Law Enforcement squad

 During the Abraxas Saga, a team of Avengers-esque super heroes called the Law Enforcement Squad appeared in Earth-616.
 They were headed by an intelligent version of the Hulk who was not Bruce Banner.
 Joining this strange version of the behemoth were the World War II-era heroes Red Raven, Bucky, Namora and The Whizzer (Bob Frank).
 Other members included a heroic version of the Spider-Man villain The Rose, Doctor Druid, Living Lightning, the Shroud and a male Captain Universe.
-(The membership of the Law Enforcement Squad paralleled the membership of DC Comics' Justice Society of America.
-Captain Universe was the equivalent of DC's Starman.)

 The true identity of this Captain Universe was never revealed but the host had more than likely had the Uni-Power for several years.
-During the battle that ensued between the Law Enforcement Squad and the Fantastic Four; Captain Universe and Dr. Druid ganged up on Reed Richards to destabilize the Fantastic Four's cohesion as a team.
+During the battle between the Law Enforcement Squad and the Fantastic Four; Captain Universe and Dr. Druid ganged up on Reed Richards to destabilize the Fantastic Four's cohesion as a team.
 With only seconds to spare, Reed convinces Captain Universe that something is out of place and that the Fantastic Four are not his enemies.
 Captain Universe reveals to Druid that Reed is telling the truth, but before he can convince the others to stop fighting, he is struck down by Nova.

 Reed and Druid travel into a portal left by Captain Universe's "death" only to find him alive and well within the body of Earth-616's Eternity.
 Captain Universe explains to the two superheroes of the creation of the Multi-Eternity that ensures a boundless multiverse.
 Afterwards Captain Universe vanishes without a trace while Reed and Druid return to their respective realities after a confrontation with Abraxas, the antithesis of Eternity and Galactus.